Robert develops post-processing systems and products for high impact weather.

 Before starting his MSc, Robert spent three months working for Vaisala servicing roadside weather stations, which are used by local authorities to determine when to grit roads in winter.

-Robert joined the Met Office in 2008 where he started work in one of the post-processing teams, generating forecast products from ensemble prediction systems.
-Since 2012, Robert's work has shifted slightly with a greater focus on forecast decision tools in support of high impact weather.
+Robert joined the Met Office in 2008 where he started work in one of the post-processing teams, generating products from ensemble forecasting systems.
+Since 2012, Robert's work has shifted slightly with a focus on forecast decision tools in support of high impact weather.